louis-xu-ustc/vimrc/README.md

 * [syntastic](https://github.com/scrooloose/syntastic): Syntax checking hacks for vim
 * [vim-yankstack](https://github.com/maxbrunsfeld/vim-yankstack): Maintains a history of previous yanks, changes and deletes
 * [lightline.vim](https://github.com/itchyny/lightline.vim): A light and configurable statusline/tabline for Vim
+* [vim-neocomplete](https://github.com/Shougo/neocomplete.vim): neocomplete is the abbreviation of "neo-completion with cache".
+It provides keyword completion system by maintaining a cache of keywords in the current buffer.

 ## Included color schemes